Table of Contents

 VPN - Chief Vulnerabilities

 The way both ends establish a connection is both the source of a VPN’s strength and weakness.
 The “hand-shake” they exchange to establish their tunnel means anything going back and forth remains safe in the tunnel.
-Unfortunately, if a criminally-intent party initiates the connection or impersonates a safe device or other end-point, the now compromised tunnel will then lead the hacker or bot directly into the now wide open network at the other end of the tunnel.
+Unfortunately, if a party with criminally-intents initiates the connection or impersonates a safe device or other end-point, the now compromised tunnel will then lead the hacker or bot directly into the now wide open network at the other end of the tunnel.

 And, if that were not enough, an intruder inserting themselves in between in a “Man in the Middle” attack is also a common vulnerability.